idxteatime/mitrasphere/guardian-guide.md

 - kerat gear from Isvaal
 - noble accessories from Hiveval
 - mitra+ armor from blue seed gacha
-- mitra s gear from mystical scale shop
+- mitra s gear from mysterious scale shop

 **However**, as noted in [Damage and resistances](#damageandresistances), elemental resistance is much more important than your stats, so it is advisable to still collect 4-star non-guardian gear (SM and archer gear work just fine) for at least your support grid, so that you can bring 20% resist to every fight.